list-jonas/shadcn-ui-big-calendar/README.md

 ---

 Thank you for checking out Shadcn/UI - Big Calendar Styles!
-We hope this project serves as a useful reference for integrating dynamic theming with React Big Calendar.
+I hope this project serves as a useful reference for integrating dynamic theming with React Big Calendar.
 If you have any questions or feedback, feel free to reach out.
 Happy coding!